 Titles and items with captions are indicated by icons.
 The text can be displayed by mousing over the title segment or item.
-Clicking idealog, where you can edit the text for the item in question.
+Clicking ideal displays the item in question.

 Trimming Clips

 You can trim clips for inclusion in a longer work.
 Only the selected portions will be included in the final video.